 In January 2016, the FASB issued ASU No. 2016-01, Financial Instruments-Overall: Recognition and Measurement of Financial Assets and Financial Liabilities.
 The new guidance addresses certain aspects of recognition, measurement, presentation and disclosure of financial instruments.
-For public business entities, ASU No. 2016-01 is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-For all other entities (including not-for-profit organizations and employee benefit plans), the standard is effective for fiscal years beginning after December 15, 2018, and interim periods within fiscal years beginning after December 15, 2019.
+For nonpublic entities (including not-for-profit organizations and employee benefit plans), the standard is effective for fiscal years beginning after December 15, 2018, and interim periods within fiscal years beginning after December 15, 2019.
 Early adoption of the standard is permitted for all organizations that are not public business entities as of the fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
 The Foundation is currently evaluating the potential impact, if any, of the adoption of these amendments on its consolidated financial statements.

-In August 2016, the FASB issued ASU No. 2016-14, Presentation of Financial Statements of Not-for-Profit Entities, which addresses how NFP entities classify net assets as well as the information presented in financial statements and notes about liquidity, financial performance, and cash flows.
+In August 2016, the FASB issued ASU No. 2016-14, Presentation of Financial Statements of Notfor-Profit Entities, which addresses how not-for-profit entities classify net assets as well as the information presented in financial statements and notes about liquidity, financial performance, and cash flows.
 ASU No. 2016-14 is effective for fiscal years beginning after December 15, 2017 and for interim periods within fiscal years beginning after December 15, 2018.
-Early adoption is permitted.
 The Foundation is currently evaluating the potential impact, if any, of the adoption of these amendments on its consolidated financial statements.